The Corridor People: Reception

+NostalgiaCentral.com described the series as "confusing, erudite, self-consciously absurd and packed with eccentric dialogue."

+Critic Kim Newman wrote: "In 1968, audiences were baffled (and enraged) by the final episodes of The Prisoner.
+Lord knows what they made of The Corridor People, a surreal spy/detective/fantasy series which Granada broadcast two years earlier.
+I’m fairly attuned to ‘weird’, and even I find this show, which lasted for just four episodes, unsettlingly strange.
+It's hard to judge whether the series achieves precisely what it sets out to do, or just misses the mark as either spoof or serious thriller."

-The series has been described as "(c)onfusing, erudite, self-consciously absurd and packed with eccentric dialogue"; "a surreal spy/detective/fantasy series"; "very much a product of its televisual times, following in the footsteps of such contemporaries as 'The Avengers' and 'Adam Adamant Lives!'
+Television Heaven wrote: "The Corridor People was very much a product of its televisual times, following in the footsteps of such contemporaries as The Avengers and Adam Adamant Lives!.
 However, unlike these more popular series this stylized swinging sixties Mystery/Detective/Thriller/Spy drama has failed to develop any long-term fan base or appreciation.
-Perhaps this was due to its limited run which prevented the building of a viewing base or perhaps it was just too off the wall and leftfield even for the psychedelic decade.
-The Guinness Book of Classic Television described the programme as "...the Twin Peaks of its day."
+Perhaps this was due to its limited run which prevented the building of a viewing base or perhaps it was just too off the wall and left field even for the psychedelic decade.
+The otherwise excellent book the Guinness Book of Classic Television describes the programme rather unfairly as "...the Twin Peaks of its day."

+Tise Vahimagi wrote in British Television: An Illustrated Guide: "The mid-1960s was the prime period for offbeat thrillers and send-up series and this comic-strip yet stylish four-part adventure was one of the weirder ones devised. ...
+Unfortunately, the series was too short to develop its own special audience in the cult style of The Avengers and Adam Adamant Lives!."

+Home media

+The series was released on DVD in 2012 by Network, with the original 405-line video converted to 625-line.